-The 10 Best Rooftop Bars in Dallas for an Elevated Drink
+The 11 Best Rooftop Bars in Dallas for an Elevated Drink

 205 N. Akard Street (at Thompson Dallas Hotel)

 On Level 9C of the Thompson Dallas hotel, this snazzy cocktail lounge offers plenty of space (and a massive fireplace) on their outdoor terrace.
-The Catbird cocktail with Cazadores Anejo and grapefruit foam is a must-try, but the rest of the drink menu is outstanding as well.
-Pair your sips with some shareable plates from the new summer menu, featuring oysters or tempura green beans for a perfect evening on the rooftop patio.
+The Catbird cocktail with tequila, Aperol, and grapefruit foam is a must-try, but the rest of the drink menu is outstanding as well.
+Pair your sips with some shareable plates from the menu, featuring popcorn cauliflower and burnt end hummus for a perfect evening on the rooftop patio.

 STIRR